Volunteer!

 Our nonprofit group has a board of directors, a team of volunteers, and opportunities for high school and college interns.
 We meet for regular work sessions at Commonspace Work, second floor, 201 E. Jefferson St.

-Check the volunteer opportunities below, find one that inspires you, and contact us.
+Scroll down to see volunteer opportunities, find one that inspires you, and contact us.

 For an informative story about the value of volunteering, read this article from the New York Times.